-Brood thermoregulatory efficiency, more specifically increasing brood temperature, was associated with colonybrood size, and.
-On the propensity to reach 35°C was more related toother hand, the amountsize of brood near the sensor andbrood did not seem to influence the temperature stability more related toof this temperature.
-Similarly, the number of adult bees.
-This highlights in the importance of increased group size notably for maintaining stable temperature conditions within the hive.
-However, when considering the size effect (magnitude), the influence of colony size on colony was not associated with an increase in thermoregulation was relatively marginal, which indicates efficiency (mean temperature or its stability).
-These results certainly highlight a role of the amount of brood on its thermoregulation, but above all they highlight the very high efficiency of the honeybee colony colonies to thermoregulate whatever the amount regardless of brood and the group their size.
+470 Brood thermoregulatory efficiencyeffectiveness, more specifically increasing brood temperature, was associated with brood sizeamount.
+On the other hand, the size of the brood did not seem to influence the stability of this temperature.
+Similarly, the number of bees in the colony was not associated with an increase in thermoregulation efficiencyeffectiveness (mean temperature or its stability).
+These results certainly highlight a role of the amount of brood on its thermoregulation, but above all they highlight the very high efficiencyeffectiveness of colonies to thermoregulate regardless of their size.